lerethel/shop-stock-and-user-db/README.md

 2. Run `docker compose up`
 3. After the project has fully initialized, open a new terminal and navigate to the same folder.
 Run `docker ps` and note the name of the app container (typically `user-db-user-db-1`).
 Then, run `docker exec user-db-user-db-1 npm run db:setup` (use the correct container name) to create a table in the database
 4. In the same terminal, run `docker exec user-db-user-db-1 npm run db:seed` to populate the database with 100.000 random users.
 You can run the seeder multiple times to create more users
+5. The app will be available at `http://localhost:3000`

 ## Endpoints